• Skip to primary navigation

 This is helpful for a few reasons.
 If you don’t have access to or can’t keep normal perishable ingredients (such as milk and eggs), mayonnaise is a long-term substitute.

-For example, during 2020 when the grocery stores were empty, I made my boyfriend this cake for his birthday because it is made entirely with non-perishable ingredients (just like these 6 Recipes You Can Make with Non-Perishable Ingredients).
+For example, during 2020 when the grocery stores were empty, I made my boyfriend this cake for his birthday because it is made entirely with non-perishable ingredients.
 It’s beautifully versatile and resilient.

 How Long Will Leftovers Last?